sukykaur/AzureGDPR/AnalyticsOverview.md

 - The architecture provides a baseline to help customers deploy workloads to Azure in a GDPR-compliant manner.
 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

-## Architecture Diagram and Components
+## Architecture diagram and components
 This solution provides an analytics platform upon which customers can build their own analytics tools.
 The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/Data Administrator or through operational data updates via an Operational User.
 Both work streams incorporate Azure Functions for importing data into Azure SQL Database.
 Azure Functions must be configured by the customer through the Azure Portal to handle the import tasks unique to each customer's own analytics requirements.

 Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning Services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
 Azure Machine Learning Services is a form of machine learning intended to increase query speeds by discovering new relationships between datasets.
 Once the data has been trained through several statistical functions, up to 7 additional query pools (8 total including the customer server) can be synchronized with the same tabular models to spread query workload and reduce response times.